yyl-20020115/nesasm/README.md

                        Example: -D delay=10
-                       It will be equal to: delay .equ 10 at the beginning of your code, also you can use '$' and '%' prefixes for hexademical and binary values.
+                       It will be equal to: delay .equ 10 at the beginning of your code, also you can use '$' and '%' prefixes for hexadecimal and binary values.

      -f [prefix]       Enable generation of symbol files for FCEUX debugger, optionally you can specify filenames prefix.